t0n1n3/is-even-or-odd/README.md

 A simple library to check weather the number is even or odd.
 THis is currently a work in progress and **need contributors**.
 Currently it checks only the first 66 natural numbers.

 # Scripts
-YOu should have node installed in the system.
+You should have node installed in the system.
 To run the program, <br />
 `clone` the repo <br/>
 `Open` the folder <br />